lunch-corp/yamyam-lab/scripts/README.md

 You could directly download those files in [google drive](https://drive.google.com/drive/u/0/folders/1zdqZldExdYZ2eH-Gfabnh8rHkWamPnVG) unzipping training results.

 Or you could download them running `scripts/download_result.py` script.
-Please refer to `How to download candidate generation or trained model result` section for more details.
+Please refer to above `How to download candidate generation or trained model result` section for more details.

 You should specify path for trained pytorch weight and data object when running `scripts/generate_candidate.py`.